linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 3) "other_data"
     {{< /output >}}

-- Use the `HVALS` command to get all of the values for all of the keys in a hash:
+- Use the `HVALS` command to get all of the values for all of the fields in a hash.

         HVALS example_user_hash